 Visiting Professors and Curators

-The Terra Foundation for American Art Visiting Professor for 2012-13 is Christopher Reed
+The Terra Foundation for American Art Visiting Professor from 2014 is Julia Bryan-Wilson

 The Research Forum Visiting Conservator for 2012-13 is Dr Michele Marincola

 Michele D. Marincola is Sherman Fairchild Chairman and Professor of Conservation of the Conservation Center, Institute of Fine Arts, New York University.
 She is also part-time Conservator for The Cloisters (Metropolitan Museum of Art) and coordinates conservation for the Acton Collection at Villa la Pietra in Florence (NYU).
 Her qualifications in art history and Advanced Certificate in Conservation were obtained at the Institute of Fine Arts.
 She has lectured and published widely on the techniques and conservation of medieval sculpture, conservation ethics and theory, and is currently working on a book on the treatment of polychrome wood sculpture.